Aberdeen F.C. (1881): History

+At the end of the 1901–02 season, the local council wrote to the three main town clubs in relation to the unsafe conditions of their grounds.
+The financial difficulties led to Aberdeen looking to lease out the Pittodrie ground to Hibernian, which was facing eviction from Easter Road, and the shock of the proposal led to local discussions about forming a single Aberdeen club to join the Scottish Football League, led by Orion's George Alexander.
+Following discussions between the club and the Crescent Cricket Club (which owned Pittodrie), a deal was signed on 10 April 1903 to merge the three clubs under the Aberdeen name.

 Stadium

 On 1 February 1899, the club moved into Pittodrie Stadium which had previously been a dung hill for the city's police horses.
 They had previously played at Holburn Cricket Ground, the Aberdeen Grammar School grounds and The Chanonry.

 Playing colours

 The club's first adopted schema was maroon jerseys with blue (serge) knickers.
 For most of its history (1888 to 1903), the club's colours were white shirt, blue (serge) knickers, and blue socks.